 (4) Put rubber bands over the brake levers to help minimize bikes bouncing during travel (every rack is shipped with these bands)

 (5) Push the rack back up so that it is parallel with the back of the car.

-(6) Move the hinge locking pin in the lowest position to prevent the rack from tilting while you’re driving.
+(5) Move the hinge locking pin into the lowest position to prevent the rack from tilting while you’re driving.
 (More on this below.)

-- After you’ve loaded your Velocirax with four or more bikes, pushing that fully loaded rack up may likely require two people
+- After you’ve loaded your VelociRAX with four or more bikes, pushing the fully loaded rack up may likely require two people

 - When attempting to lower a fully loaded rack, it’s helpful to pull the rack’s vertical post toward you to relieve the weight load as you engage the black rack hinge lever.
 Even when you do that, the lever can still be hard to engage.

 - Make sure to lower the loaded rack away from you, while you are positioned between the rack and the car, with your back to the car.
 (As shown below.)

 - Be ready to engage the rear brake of a bike when rolling it out of the basket.
 With heavier bikes (especially ebikes), it’s very easy for the bike to want to quickly fall forward onto its front tire once the rear tire hits the ground.
 By activating the rear brake once the rear tire has touched the ground (when still in wheelie position), it is much easier to be in control of the bike and begin to wheel it over to where you want it.